-Sources: UCF's Josh Heupel finalizing deal to become Tennessee's next head coach
+UCF's Josh Heupel is Tennessee's next head coach

 - Oops!Something went wrong.Please try again later.

-Central Florida coach Josh Heupel is finalizing a deal to become the next coach at Tennessee, sources told Yahoo Sports.
-A deal is expected to be announced on Wednesday.
+Central Florida coach Josh Heupel has finalized a deal to become the next coach at Tennessee.

+Sources told Yahoo Sports that Heupel was working on a deal with the Volunteers early Wednesday morning.
+Tennessee announced that Heupel would be its next coach just before 9 a.m.
+ET.

 Tennessee’s move to hire Heupel will reunite him with his old athletic director, Danny White, who became the AD in Knoxville less than a week ago.